Uncombable hair syndrome: Treatment

 Although it tends to regress naturally later in childhood, there is no definitive treatment for Uncombable Hair Syndrome.
 The only recommended treatment is using soft brushes and gentle conditioners.
 It is also recommended to avoid hair treatments that can be harsh on hair (excessive brushing, blow drying, perms, or coloring hair).
 Biotin supplements have also been used as a treatment, due to their historical utility in controlling nail fragility and improving hair growth after 4 months of supplementation.

 Epidemiology

 While UHS is thought to be extremely rare, its precise frequency and prevalence is unknown.
-As of 2016, there were ~100 case studies of UHS in the scientific literature, and as of 2020, there are a few more documented case studies.
+As of 2016, there were about 100 case studies of UHS in the scientific literature, and as of 2020, there are a few more documented case studies.

 UHS has been found in patients who also have diseases such as ectodermal dysplasia and loose anagen hair syndrome.
-While sometimes observed with other disorders, it is believed that Uncombable Hair Syndrome is an isolated disease.
+While sometimes observed with other disorders, it is believed that uncombable hair syndrome is an isolated disease.